 Asia may not have been kind to Fleshlight financially—on top of the import restrictions, there is the Japanese patenting process that pushed their vagina-in-a-can design into the public domain—but that hasn't deterred them.
 Somewhat surprisingly, they're using the vast financial and technical resources at their disposal to help the continent’s elephant population, which is plagued by land mines left over from decades of tension and conflict in countries like Thailand and Burma.

 "It’s very common to find elephants that have a portion of their leg blown off," Steve told me.
 "And the need for prosthetics is what we’re working on right now.
 We have an R&D lab in New Mexico that’s managed by one of my sons, and professional sculptors are working on the mechanics of giving the elephants new legs as we speak."

-Other philanthropic ventures have included providing prosthetic breasts for mastectomy patients and modernising the antiquated methods currently used for extracting semen from stud racehorses.
+Other philanthropic ventures have included providing prosthetic breasts for mastectomy patients and modernizing the antiquated methods currently used for extracting semen from stud racehorses.

-So, for now, Steve and his family are going to keep encouraging us all to talk about our physical relationships with ourselves.
-They’ve already invested in a web TV sitcom, The Fleshlife, and the heart of the company's manifesto now revolves around the duty to normalise male masturbation.
+For now, Steve and his family are going to keep encouraging us all to talk about our physical relationships with ourselves.
+They’ve already invested in a web TV sitcom, The Fleshlife, and the heart of the company's manifesto now revolves around the duty to normalize male masturbation.
 But they're aware it will take more than just a sex toy manufacturer talking about it to change the public’s attitude.
-"It’s something that we don’t talk about," Steve started, "but it’s a needed discussion because people need to understand that, in order for us to be civil, we need to maintain our bodies."
+"It’s something that we don’t talk about," Steve started, "but it’s a needed discussion, because people need to understand that, in order for us to be civil, we need to maintain our bodies."